Konate and Tsimikas show Liverpool promise - but Oxlade-Chamberlain is no Firmino

 Wilson set for the exit

-There was one Welsh international on the bench for Liverpool in Neco Williams, who replaced Alexander-Arnold at half-time.
+There was one Wales international on the bench for Liverpool in Neco Williams, who replaced Alexander-Arnold at half-time.

 But Harry Wilson’s omission from the squad was notable.
 The 24-year-old was at the ground to watch, but Liverpool decided it would be too much of a risk to include him in the game, as he closes in on a move away from Anfield.